Language

 Because variables are immutable by default in Rust, unintended modifications are prevented.
 Using mut only when mutability is truly needed makes the intent of your code explicit.

 Shadowing differs from mut in that it is useful for type conversion and reuse of names within a scope.
-However, when shadowing a mut variable to remove its mutability, it is a good idea to leave an explicit comment explaining your intent.
+For example, when parsing a string input through stages like trimming and converting to a number, you don't need to create separate variable names for each step.
+Shadowing inside a block scope also does not affect the outer variable, making it safe for temporary calculations.
+However, when shadowing a mut variable to remove its mutability, it is common practice to leave an explicit comment to document the intent.

 You can use underscores (_) as separators in numeric literals (e.g., 100_000).